iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 1. (Optionally, create more new versions of `WorkspaceDb`s in the same container).
 1. Release the container's write lock.

 Once the write lock is released, the new versions of the `WorkspaceDb`s are published to cloud storage and become immutable.
-Alternatively, you can discard all of your changes via [WorkspaceEditor.abandonChanges]($backend) - this also releases the write lock.
+Alternatively, you can discard all of your changes via [EditableWorkspaceContainer.abandonChanges]($backend) - this also releases the write lock.

 ```ts
 [[include:WorkspaceExamples.AddTrees]]